Discover What Happens After You Publish (And Why Books Don’t Sell) and take control of your book’s next chapter.

 The Hidden Reason Why Books Don’t Sell

-Most authors assume that publishing solves the problem.
-It doesn’t.
+Most authors assume that publishing solves the problem, but it doesn’t.
+Publishing simply simply reveals the next one.

-This is where Why Books Don’t Sell becomes clear: not because the book is bad, but because it lacks a system to reach readers.
+This is where the reason why books don’t sell becomes clear: not because the book is bad, but because it lacks a system to reach readers.
+You’ve done the work to create the book, but not the work required to move it.

 The Distribution Dilemma

+The core issue: book distribution struggles.
+That’s the gap between having a book and getting that book into readers’ hands.
 Many authors stop at publishing, believing the rest will happen automatically.
 But in reality, publishing only makes your book available, it doesn’t make it visible.

 The Three Stages Every Book Must Pass Through